 What are the symptoms of a Vibrio infection?

-If the bacteria enter the body through a cut or wound exposed to salt water or brackish (slightly salty) water, a skin infection can happen and can become severe quickly.
+If the bacteria enter the body through a cut or wound, a skin infection can happen and can become severe quickly.

-When the bacteria are ingested, symptoms can include watery diarrhea, nausea and vomiting, fever, chills, and cramping in your belly, usually within 24 hours of eating the food.
+When the bacteria are swallowed, symptoms can include watery diarrhea, nausea and vomiting, fever, chills, and stomach cramps, usually within 24 hours of eating the food.
 These symptoms can last about 3 days, the CDC says, or can be more severe and become life-threatening.

 How often does vibriosis happen, and how often is it fatal?